chamsom/data_projects/README.md

 - R Shiny application that generates clinical outcomes, measures efficacy rates, and provides evaluation of summary statistics.

 ## artera_review
 - R files using multiple datasets to perform survival analysis.
-This folder will be ongoing for self-study and ongoing interview preparation.
+This folder is ongoing for self-study and projects.